 1997 … OPINION

-During an interview with MTV, George Lucas explains how Boba Fett is dead, however, "the people who write the books, and everything, and the comics say 'we can't kill him, we gotta bring him back, we can't let him die!'"
+During an interview with MTV, George Lucas explains how Boba Fett is dead when asked about why is Boba Fett so popular.
+“I don’t know why.
+[Laughs].
+I’m mystified by it.
+He’s a mysterious character.
+He’s a provocative character.
+He seems like an all powerful character, except he gets killed.
+Although he’s gotten killed, the people who write the books, and everything, and the comics say ‘we can’t kill him, we gotta bring him back, we can’t let him die!'”
 We host this video clip.

 March 7, 1997 … CANON

 In the “Return of the Jedi: Special Edition,” George Lucas adds an audible burp to the Sarlacc when Boba Fett falls in.
 Since that doesn’t mean an instant death, it’s unclear whether he’s dead or alive.